The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Cougs and Cubs

-I’m Elizabeth — a 38‑year‑old married mom to one wonderfully energetic kiddo.
-I’m currently working toward my BA in Humanities, after transferring from Clark College with an AA/DTA in Communication Studies.
-I’ve lived in Vancouver, WA my whole life, so you could say I’m a true Pacific Northwest Coug at heart.
+II’m Elizabeth, a 38-year-old married mom to a wonderfully energetic kiddo.
+I’m currently working towards my BA in humanities after transferring from Clark College with an AA/DTA in communication studies.
+I’ve lived in Vancouver, Washington, my whole life, so you could say I’m a true Pacific Northwest Coug at heart.

-Whether you’re looking for family‑friendly activities, meaningful conversations, or simply a place to connect with fellow caregiving students, you’re always welcome — join us regularly or drop in whenever you can to see just how awesome this community is.
+Whether you’re looking for family-friendly activities, meaningful conversations, or simply a place to connect with fellow caregiving students, you’re always welcome.
+You can join us regularly or drop in whenever you can to see just how awesome this community is.

-When I’m not studying or chasing my kiddo around, you’ll usually find me gardening, diving into random craft projects, or showing up at just about every Global event and club meeting.
+When I’m not studying or chasing my kiddo around, you’ll usually find me gardening, diving into random craft projects, or showing up at just about every Global Campus event and club meeting there is.

 Ethan Elliot